-LGV and FinPro co-designed this BPG.
-FinPro convened a working group to guide the development of both the Model Budget 2021-22 and this guide.
+LGV convened a working group to guide the development of both the Model Budget 2022-23 and this guide.

-The working group for the Model Budget 2021-22 is comprised of representatives from the local government finance professionals (FinPro) and LGV.
+The working group for the Model Budget 2022-23 is comprised of representatives from the local government finance professionals (FinPro) and LGV.
 Technical advice and assistance in preparing the Model Budget and BPG was provided by Crowe Australasia.
-LGV would like to take this opportunity to acknowledge the contribution of each of the members of the working group towards the development of the Model Budget 2021-22 and this guide.
+LGV would like to take this opportunity to acknowledge the contribution of each of the members of the working group towards the development of the Model Budget 2022-23 and this guide.